ArthurNvs/ArthurNvS/README.md

 ### I'am Arthur Neves,

-a professional software developer that really loves clean code, clean architecure and TDD, and always prioritizing effective codes.
+a professional software developer that really loves clean code, clean architecure and TDD.

-Backend developer in the market since oct/2020, I'm always doing my best to find creative and simple solutions for complex problems.
+Always prioritizing effective codes I'm a backend developer in the market since oct/2020, always doing my best to find creative and simple solutions for any complex problem.
-Acting as a backend developer in a huge international project from my company.
+Today acting as a backend developer in a huge international project from my USA company's client.

 **I'm strongly moving towards my dream of becoming a native iOS developer, learning the best practices, the most used frameworks and how to create a good UX and UI based on Apple's guidelines.**